 The change in line energy for ACIS is very different from XIS, as can be seen in Figure 7.
 ACIS does not have the capability to inject a known quantity of charge like XIS, so the only sacrificial charge is from the particle background and the X-ray photons themselves.
 The rate of line energy change is much lower for ACIS than it is for XIS.
 Assuming a linear decay, the change is roughly 0.12% per year for the BI CCD and 0.10% per year for the FI CCD.
+After removing the known gain change discussed in Section 3.2, the change in ACIS line energy is roughly 0.08% per year for the BI CCD and 0.05% for the FI CCD.

 The evolution of the FI and BI CCDs look quite different as well.
 The FI CCDs appear to be much more sensitive to sacrificial charge from the particle background than the BI CCDs.
 The decrease is clearly not strictly linear, due to the changing sacrificial charge which adds both features from individual solar storms and a larger modification tied to the solar cycle.
 This is seen in distinct features common to the plots of line energy and particle backgrounds as a function of time; periods of low background correspond to periods of increased CTI, and vice versa (see Figure 8).
-This cannot be due to differences in the number and type of particles impinging on the CCDs because they are in the same orbital environment, but must result from how the particles interact with the CCD structure.
+This FI/BI distinction cannot be due to differences in the number and type of particles impinging on the CCDs because they are in the same orbital environment, but must result from how the particles interact with the CCD structure.
 Sacrificial charge from the changing particle background and the FI/BI difference will be discussed further in Section 4.3.